mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 If you know one job well, you probably won't have time to know every other job at the same depth.
 And ...that's exactly what we're expecting to find in every business: local experts, masters of their own silo, with variable degrees of understanding of the other portions of the business.

-The more participants, the harder it will be to actually follow a timeline: diverging perspectives and specialized view on what the business is actually doing will usually lead to **clusters of locally ordered events, in a globally inconsistent whole**.
+The more participants, the harder it will be to follow a timeline: diverging perspectives and specialized view on what the business is really doing will usually lead to **clusters of locally ordered events, in a globally inconsistent whole**.

 Far from perfect, but a good starting point.
 Now we see stuff.